 Systems: 22+ complete coaching systems with live Q&A

 Weekly New Content: New videos added almost every business day

 The YouTube video below has sound so please make sure that your sound is turned on and that you have access to the site.(Some schools block access to YouTube)

 The following is a quick outline of Coach Butler’s presentation.

 2. Tilt – hips open at 45 degrees

 3. Stagger – for a true off alignment

 Start – 4 different starts.
-Key is making sure their pressure is in the right spot so they can respond appropriately to the receivers movements, thus eliminating false steps.
+The key is making sure their pressure is in the right spot so they can respond appropriately to the receiver’s movements, thus eliminating false steps.

 1. Press – use either leverage hand jam or mirror jam